(In alphabetical order)

 Jere read Wake of Buzzards by Mike Dressel and It's A Long Story, It's A Harrowing Yet Uplifting Jewish Story,It's Based On A True Story by Tom Hopkins

 Jeff Wills grew up in the suburbs of D.C., but has called NYC home his entire adult life.
 Though he enjoys making people cry as much as the next guy, Jeff’s specialty is physical comedy, and he is the founding member of commedia dell’arte and circus-theatre troupes.
-He has been acting professionally for a dozen years, married for four, and a father for nine weeks.
-Last year he featured in his first film, the aptly-titled Android Insurrection.
-For more Jeff ephemera, search online for “Odin’s Aviary.”
+He has been acting professionally for over a dozen years, married for five, and a father for eighteen months.
+He can occasionally can be found hanging upside-down from the ceiling, walking on stilts, and blowing up insurrectionist androids.
+For more on Jeff, please visit jeffwills.net.

 A native New Yorker, Max has been seen on numerous stages including The Public, Theater for the New City, Cherry Lane, PS 122 and others.
-Film and television credits include Sisterhood of the Traveling Pants 2, Beneath the Rock (official selection at last year's SoHo International and East Harlem International Film Fests), and "Guiding Light".
-Max is currently studying at Juilliard and is heading to Chautauqua this summer to work on The Philadelphia Story, As You Like It, and hopefully some new play workshops.
+Film and television credits include Sisterhood of the Traveling Pants 2, Beneath the Rock, and "Guiding Light".
+Max just completed his 3rd year at The Juilliard School of Drama and recently made his directorial debut on his film Three Dates, exclusively starring members of his class.
+Max is the founder of G44 Productions; www.18actors.com.